remvze/website/src/posts/2025-03-13-hello-world.md

 ---
 title: 'Hello, World!'
-description: 'The first post on this blog'
+description: 'The first post on this blog.'
 publishDate: '2025-03-13'
 updateDate: '2025-03-13'
 tags: ['hello-world']